apache/allura/pyforge/docs/faq.rst

 backend, but our main goal is to make usable, high performance system, not to maximize the number of backend storages systems supported.

-Why create all the apps as plugins?
+Why create all the apps as tools?
 ---------------------------------------------------------------------

 We know that some projects are going to want more locked down